I Want To...

 Hemorrhagic Stroke and Facial Paralysis: Maggie’s Story

 Maggie suffered a life-threatening stroke at age 33.
 Johns Hopkins neurosurgeon Judy Huang performed surgery to stop the bleeding in Maggie’s brainstem.
-Maggie’s stroke left her with half her face paralyzed.
-Facial plastic and reconstructive surgeon Patrick Byrne performed a nerve transfer to help restore motion to her face.
+Facial plastic and reconstructive surgery helped restore motion to her face.
 Read Maggie's story.

 Brain Arteriovenous Malformation: William's Story